BlockScience/subspace/README.md

 A cadCAD Design Digital Twin for Subspace Network Economic Dynamics.

 *A stock and flow description on the tokeconomics of Subspace.
 This model uses this as the departure point for the dynamics being simulated.*

+## Notes on modelling

+This Digital Twin is a Stock & Flow representation for the SSC token dynamics as they flow through Subspace's distinct mechanisms.
+Balances on the system are split across economic sectors of interest: Farmers, Operators, Nominators and Holders, each one with distinct admissible actions.

+The parameters, mechanisms and their constituint logic were based mainly on Subnomicon and Token Economics design documents that were provided.
+Several assumptions were required to be done, and they're indicated with `XXX` tags through this repo.

 ## How to run it